stat545ubc-2022/assignment-b3-xiaohu1122/README.md

 I created my own Shiny app, and here is the link: https://nicolehu.shinyapps.io/Bike/

-## Description of my app
+## Description of My App

-This is a data dashboard showing the rented number of bikes in Seoul per hour in different season and holidays, and it has features including:
+This is a data dashboard showing the rented number of bikes in Seoul per hour in different seasons, and it has features including:

 - A picture of a bicycle embedded in the sidebar
 - A Filter option: whether it is a holiday or not